jdelano/Problem-Solving-With-Code/README.md

 ![Drjdelano ebook github](https://github.com/user-attachments/assets/a6f0c52d-2281-4cbd-ace6-08ef9d36108c)

 Welcome to the official repository for *Problem Solving with Code*!
-This repository contains all the code examples and projects featured in the book, organized by chapter.
+This repository contains all the code featured in the book, organized by chapter.

 ## About the Book